DigixGlobal/web3-redux/README.md

 ### Usage

-Add to your react-redux project
+Add to your `react-redux` project

 ```bash
 npm install --save web3-redux;
 ```

-Hook up the reducer and middleware
+Hook it up with your store

 ```javascript
 // index.js